derweisskrag/curly-fishstick/FinalProject.md

 Prepare a detailed pitch to attract investors with clear goals and ROI potential.

-// Extra: you can visit some programs to propose your project to investors

 ## Stakeholder analysis

 ### Definition & Introduction